 Calgary-Specific Considerations

 Calgary's climate introduces practical constraints that affect every outdoor and semi-outdoor pop-up installation.
 Winter activations require heated enclosures, weather-resistant materials, and lighting strategies that account for early darkness.
 Summer activations at events like the Calgary Folk Festival or East Village farmers' markets need sun protection and ventilation.
+Calgary's climate adds a seasonal dimension that smart brands can exploit: a winter pop-up that creates a warm, inviting interior environment offers a particularly stark contrast with the exterior conditions, making the act of entering the space itself a sensory experience.

 If you are planning a pop-up activation in Calgary and want to ensure the design works as hard as the product, we would be glad to discuss your project.
 You can also explore our portfolio to see how we approach temporary and commercial environments.